Generator & Small Engine

 The amount of air entering an engine at a particular throttle angle and load is fixed.
 Any fuel added to the air before it enters the cylinder will displace an equal volume of air and will reduce the volumetric efficiency and power output of the engine.
 The table below illustrates the reduction of volumetric efficiency of various fuels.

-For Order Information - Prices - Availability - or General Questions
+For Orders - Prices - Availability - or General Questions

 Please include your phone number